-TYPE L: CLAY VALE FARMLANDS

-LW5 Southern Low Weald

-LW8 Northern Vales

-LWI0 Eastern Low Weald

-44-14-4

-Landscape attributes Special Qualities (if relevant) Sensitivity Judgement & Key Landscape Sensitivities Guidance Inter-visibility with Adjacent Landscapes - Occasional long views to the escarpment of the South Downs and the High Weald AONB, particularly from ridges.
-Some localities have an enclosed character, including the area west of Ilford (LW8).
-Perceptual Aspects - Some areas within this landscape retain a remote, rural character.
-Suburban influences are strong around main settlements, with major road and rail corridors, pylons, industry and retail development intruding into the landscape and impacting on levels of peace and tranquillity. attributes that could be sensitive to any scale of wind turbine development are: • the presence of human scale features; • the small scale, varied landscape pattern; • landmark features on the skyline - Hurstpierpoint College and St Hugh's Charterhouse Monastery; • inter-visibility with the South Downs National Park and High Weald AONB; • pockets of relative tranquillity.
-Gatwick Airport. • Seek opportunities to achieve wider landscape management objectives identified in the West Sussex landscape assessment and management strategy, Horsham District landscape character assessment, and other assessments/ strategies for Chichester, Crawley and Mid Sussex districts in association with any proposed development.

-A note on cumulative issues: Although this landscape may be able to accommodate some turbines, sensitively site according to the above guidance, the landscape would become progressively more sensitive to development of multiple turbines.
-In this human scale landscape with scattered development, it is likely to be better to avoid substituting a greater number of smaller turbines for fewer larger turbines.
-Any development of multiple developments would need to take into account the above guidance, respect the scale of the landscape and be judged on its own merits, being informed by an assessment of cumulative landscape and visual impacts.

-Landform - Gently undulating clay vales with occasional low ridges.
+TYPE L: CLAY VALE FARMLANDS LW5 Southern Low Weald LW8 Northern Vales LW10 Eastern Low Weald Landscape attributes Special Qualities (if relevant) Constitution Independent & Kon Guidance special Qualities (il relevant) Sensitivity Judgement & Key Landscape Sensitivities Guidance BIOMASS: ENERGY CROPS & A HARVESTING OPERATIONS Landform - Gently undulating clay vales with occasional low ridges.
 Landscape pattern - Pattern of small, medium and large mixed fields surrounded by a variable hedgerow network linking to scattered woodlands, copses, shaws and parkland.
 Ancient, irregular pasture fields survive in many locations.
 Enclosure - Some areas retain an enclosed character, whilst elsewhere fragmented hedgerows and sparse tree result in a more open character.
 Land Cover/ Land Use and Sense of 'Naturalness' - mixture of pasture and arable farming, with hedgerows, woodlands, wetlands and farm ponds contributing to a sense of naturalness.
 Suburban and industrial land uses have a strong influence in parts, as well as recreational spaces including golf courses and the equestrian showground at Hickstead.

-Inter-visibility with Adjacent

-Landscapes - Occasional long views to

-the escarpment of the South Downs and

-the High Weald AONB, particularly from

-ridges.
-Some localities have an enclosed

-character, including the area west of Ilford

-None of the landscape type is covered by a landscape designation.
+Inter-visibility with Adjacent Landscapes - Occasional long views to the escarpment of the South Downs and the High Weald AONB, particularly from ridges.
+Some localities have an enclosed character, including the area west of Ilford None of the landscape type is covered by a landscape designation.
 The gently undulating landform, presence of existing cropped areas, sense of enclosure, relatively little inter-visbility with adjacent sensitive landscapes and suburban influences indicate a reduced sensitivity to energy crops and harvesting operations.
 Elements that increase sensitivity include the pastoral character of the landscape, the small scale field patterns (including ancient and irregular fields), and views to the High Weald AONB and the escarpment of the South Downs National Park.

-The landscape strategy32 for these areas is to conserve and enhance pastoral rural character.
+The landscape strategy 32 for these areas is to conserve and enhance pastoral rural character.
 Maintain the historic character of the area, including moated sites, and the pattern of small irregular fields.
-(LW5), conserve the mostly rural character of the area (LW8), and to conserve and enhance the quiet, rural qualities of the western part of the area, encourage landscape restoration and woodland management, and ensure that new development is well-integrated within the landscape.
+(LWS), conserve the mostly rural character of the area (LW8), and to conserve and enhance the quiet, rural qualities of the western part of the area, encourage landscape restoration and woodland management, and ensure that new development is well-integrated within the landscape.
 (LW10).

-Overall, it is considered that the landscape type has a moderate sensitivity to

-- There may be opportunity to incorporate Miscanthus crops into existing cropped areas, or to link some SRC with existing woodlands or new planting to strengthen the landscape framework. - Biomass crops should be grown in fields already affected by cropping systems, rather than converting pastoral areas to cropping. - Ensure crops and harvesting machinery do not affect the character of historic parkland, ancient field patterns and medieval earthworks, including moated sites - Ensure crops do not block key views of skyline features such as the spire of St Hugh's Charterhouse Monastery and Hurstpierpoint College. - Ensure planting does not block key views to the High Weald AONB and the escarpment of the South Downs National Park. - Ensure bioenergy crop planting does not encroach onto areas of semi-natural habitat, particularly ponds, wetlands and native woodland.
+Overall, it is considered that the landscape type has a moderate sensitivity to There may be opportunity to incorporate Miscanthus crops into existing cropped areas, or to link some SRC with existing woodlands or new planting to strengthen the landscape framework.
+Biomass crops should be grown in fields already affected by cropping systems, rather than converting pastoral areas to cropping.
+Ensure crops and harvesting machinery do not affect the character of historic parkland, ancient field patterns and medieval earthworks, including moated sites.
+Ensure crops do not block key views of skyline features such as the spire of St Hugh's Charterhouse Monastery and Hurstpierpoint College.
+Ensure planting does not block key views to the High Weald AONB and the escarpment of the South Downs National Park.
+Ensure bioenergy crop planting does not encroach onto areas of semi-natural habitat, particularly ponds, wetlands and native woodland.